antonbabenko/terraform-cost-estimation/README.md

 The flow is like this:

 1. Plan Terraform changes into a plan-file
-2. Convert the plan-file into json-file
+2. Convert the plan-file into JSON-file
-3. Extract anonymized cost keys from the json-file (optional, but recommended)
+3. Extract anonymized cost keys from the JSON-file (optional, but recommended)
 4. Send cost keys to cost.modules.tf
 5. Process response

-Step 3 is recommended if you don't want to send the whole json-file which may contain sensitive information.
+Step 3 recommended if you don't want to send the whole JSON-file, which may contain sensitive information.

 The whole command looks like this: